addico786/infra-pilot/README.md

 ## 📝 License

 This project is part of a hackathon submission.
-See individual component licenses for details.
+Developed by Adnan.

 ---

-## 🙏 Acknowledgments
+## Acknowledgments

 - **Cline** - For CLI automation and patch generation
 - **Oumi** - For RL-based scoring capabilities